-How To Get Away With Murder Season 3 Spoilers: Another Character May Die
+‘How To Get Away With Murder’ Season 3 Spoilers: Another Character May Die

 Even so, there is still the possibility that the How To Get Away With Murder writers might decide to kill a side character that won’t make as big a splash like that of Wes’ or even Rebbeca’s (Katie Findlay) deaths.
 But how disinteresting would that be?

-Meanwhile, the promo video for How To Get Away With Murder season 3 episode 12 has been released, showing a possible twist on Wes’ death.
-The upcoming episode titled “Go Cry Somewhere Else” will show more of Annalise’s case, as expected, and Oliver having a panic attack.
+Meanwhile, the promo video for How To Get Away With Murder Season 3, Episode 12 has been released, showing a possible twist on Wes’ death.
+The upcoming episode, titled “Go Cry Somewhere Else,” will show more of Annalise’s case as expected, and Oliver having a panic attack.
 But what’s really intriguing is Laurel’s trip to the morgue.

 As can be seen in the trailer above, Laurel asks detective Nate Lahey (Billy Brown) to see Wes’ body in the morgue.
 He agrees and then the scene transitions to Nate pulling a body out of a cold chamber.

 Nate then reveals the body to Laurel, who portrays a rather curious expression.
 What did she see?
 Is it Wes under that sheet?
 Is Wes really dead?
-These questions may be answered at this Thursday’s episode, but How To Get Away With Murder fans know that the show doesn’t really provide answers easily and quickly.
+These questions may be answered on this Thursday’s episode, but How To Get Away With Murder fans know that the show doesn’t really provide answers easily and quickly.

-How To Get Away With Murder season 3 airs new episodes every Thursday at 10 p.m.
+How To Get Away With Murder Season 3 airs new episodes every Thursday at 10 p.m.
 EST on ABC.

 [Featured Image by ABC]